Daniil-Hirchyts/KOKODI-NPC-AI-Plan/README.md

 ### Testing and Optimization

 The final step is testing and optimization.
 During testing, the system will be evaluated using a variety of metrics, such as response time, accuracy, and player engagement.
 To further improve the system's performance, optimization techniques, such as hyperparameter tuning and cross-validation, will be utilized.

-## Production Budget and Costs

-The development of an AI system using the GPT-3 model on the Unreal Engine 5 game engine requires significant resources, including personnel, equipment, and software.
-The budget and costs depend on the size and complexity of the AI system, and the duration of the development process.

-## Approximate Operating Hours

-Developing an AI system using the GPT-3 model on the Unreal Engine 5 game engine is a time-consuming process.
-The required operating hours depend on the size and complexity of the AI system, and the duration of the development process.

 ## Conclusion